-Project / Activity Starting date foreseen in the WP Deadline foreseen in the WP Status Main difficulties or risks Pre-comitology meetings Ongoing None (ongoing process) Ongoing No particular difficulties or risks
+Project / Activity Starting date foreseen in the WP Deadline foreseen in the WP Status Main difficulties or risks Pre-comitology meetings Permanent None (permanent process) Ongoing No particular difficulties or risks

-4.3.3 Exploring feasibility of implicit allocation
+4.3.3 Exploring the feasibility of implicit allocation in the gas market

 The Gas Target Model that was published by CEER at the end of 2011 calls upon NRAs to consider whether measures, such as implicit auctions, would improve the efficiency in the use of interconnection capacity.
-In this matter, NMa - in its role as national regulator - has commissioned a study to explore, as a first step, the feasibility of implicit allocation in the gas market.
+In this matter, ACM - in its role as national regulator - commissioned a study to explore, as a first step, the feasibility of implicit allocation in the gas market.
 This report is now finalised.
 During the Gas Target Model discussions, it became evident that no clear "yes or no" exists about whether implicit allocation should be applicable in the gas market.
 Next to that, GRI NW - of all three gas regions - is probably the most advanced region for implicit allocation.